johans-work/niyanodes/README.md

 "It takes more sophisticated building blocks to simplify things."

 Every node being an instance of a type is hella simple.
 It doesn't get any simpler.
-But that's because that already was built with more sophisticated building blocks.
+But only because this is the product of something far more sophisticated, in abstraction theory.

 "Data and processes already split the computer in half."

-The more you add to an abstraction, the more marginalized it becomes.
+The more you add, the more marginalized abstractions becomes.
+But if you don't add anything, you have nothing.
+Only the potential of anything.